Diamondback moth: Potential cultural practices

 Firstly, inter-cropping is good for reducing pests.
 Because of the biological diversity, two or more crops can be planted in one field, which can reduce fertilization or pesticide use, making planting the most profitable, and producing higher quality cabbage or increasing yield.
 High and low growing Trifolium pratense was used to inter-plant cabbage and compared with cabbage alone.
 It was concluded that only inter-cropping with the high-growing red clover could reduce the number of eggs produced by the diamondback moth.

 Secondly, planting time can be considered, because pest populations are affected by seasonal factors.
 For example, during wet periods, the infection rate of the diamondback moth is very low.
 As a result, growing cruciferous plants during wet seasons can effectively reduce pesticide use.
 Thirdly, crop rotation could be used; cruciferous vegetables can be rotated with melons, fruits, onions and garlic resulting in a break in the food chain of the diamondback moth generations.
 In addition, maintaining clean cabbage field hygiene is a simple but important pest control and prevention measure.
 A clean growing environment can greatly reduce the likelihood of infection.
 Before farming, for example, the soil can be ploughed and exposed to the sun for at least a week.
 This helps to clear the diamondback moth and strengthen the quality of the soil.

 Potential physical and mechanical practices

-Blue-light traps can catch a lot of adult diamondback worms.[adult worms?
-Clarify?]
-Setting up a trap on top of the cabbage can effectively slow the encroachment of the resistant diamondback moth.
+Blue-light traps can catch a lot of adult diamondback worms.Setting up a trap on top of the cabbage can effectively slow the encroachment of the resistant diamondback moth.